junxit/us-congress-bills-110/bill.md

   - **(3)** *Doors* Any door with direct access to the swimming pool that is equipped with an audible alert device or alarm which sounds when the door is opened.
   - **(4)** *Pool alarm* A device designed to provide rapid detection of an entry into the water of a swimming pool or spa.
 - **(d)** *Entrapment, Entanglement, and Evisceration Prevention Standards to be Required*
-  - **(1)** *In general* In establishing additional minimum State law requirements for swimming pools and spas under subsection (a)(1), the Commission shall require, at a minimum, 1 or more of the following (except for pools constructed without a main drain):
+  - **(1)** *In general* In establishing additional minimum State law requirements for swimming pools and spas under subsection (a)(1), the Commission shall require, at a minimum, 1 or more of the following (except for pools constructed without a single main drain):
     - **(A)** *Safety vacuum release system* A safety vacuum release system which ceases operation of the pump, reverses the circulation flow, or otherwise provides a vacuum release at a suction outlet when a blockage is detected, that has been tested by an independent third party and found to conform to ASME/ANSI standard A112.19.17 or ASTM standard F2387.
     - **(B)** *Suction-limiting vent system* A suction-limiting vent system with a tamper-resistant atmospheric opening.
     - **(C)** *Gravity drainage system* A gravity drainage system that utilizes a collector tank.